TheTheoM/HybridIDPS/README.md

 - Once instaKilo.js is running, create a new terminal window and navigate to the "userinterface" folder.
 - ```cd userinterface``` folder, run the command npm start.
 - If everything is set up correctly, wait for a moment and the web application window should automatically open in your default browser.
 - In VSCode, open "innerLayer.py" and run it.
-If it errors out, install MySQL Connector Python by running "pip install mysql-connector-python".
+If it errors out, install MySQL Connector Python by running ```pip install mysql-connector-python``` in terminal.

 ## 5. Install MySQL: https://dev.mysql.com/downloads/installer/
 - Download the “Windows (x86, 32-bit), MSI Installer” with the larger file size.